Komanawa-Solutions-Ltd/Z22031HAW_hawea-model/model_build/README.rst

 - **Optimisation period**: 2015-07-18 to 2020-06-27:
     - the period where we have the most data available across boundary conditions, observations (targets).
     - details on defining the optimisation period are in the `optimisation readme <../optimisation/README.rst>`_.
-    - weekly Modflow stress periods were used.
+    - weekly MODFLOW stress periods were used.
 - **Scenario Period**: 1980-07-18 to 2020-12-01
     - the period where we have reasonable data available across boundary conditions, but minimal observations (targets)
     - details on defining the scenario period are in the `scenario readme <../Scenarios/README.rst>`_.
-    - weekly Modflow stress periods were used.
+    - weekly MODFLOW stress periods were used.

 Model Starting heads
 ====================

 The challenge of defining starting heads for a transient groundwater model is that any choice of starting heads can then impact the subsequent model results.
 For this model we chose to use the top of cell as the starting heads and then run a steady state model period.
-To identify the best month to traniton between the steady state model and the transient model we calculate the difference between the monthly and weekly high frequency data (`see target readme for more details <../targets_and_sensitive_sites/README.rst>`_). and the mean of the full dataset.
+To identify the best month to transition between the steady state model and the transient model we calculate the difference between the monthly and weekly high frequency data (`see target readme for more details <../targets_and_sensitive_sites/README.rst>`_). and the mean of the full dataset.
 The results are shown in the figure below, but there were obvious local minimums in the RMSE at 200 and 365 days from